cpage-pivotal/scdf-demo/README.md

 **TIP**: If the stream runs for a long time, the visualization performance may eventually get sluggish as the Redis store gets very large.
 Simply hit the Purge button, and everything will be snappy again.

+***IMPORTANT: At the end of your demo, please UNDEPLOY your streams.
+If you leave the streams running, the Redis store will grow very large, and make the next user unhappy.***